foundations-fall-2016/session2/README.md

 ```

 Notice what happened to the `<ul>`'s height.
 The `<li>` items no longer force the parent `<ul>` element to expand to contain them.
 This behavior, know as collapsing, occurs whenever all the direct children of a container element are floated.
 In this case the `<ul>` has collapsed.
-This behavior is important as collapsing is a common design issue.
+This behavior is important as "collapsing" is a common design issue when using floats.

 There are a number of methods in use to prevent this:

-* Apply CSS overflow: auto; to the collapsed element

 * float a float (or "FNE" - float nearly everything) - apply a float to the collapsed element
 * the clearfix hack - this entails creating a utility class and will be covered later
 * adding a clearing div - this entails adding an HTML element to the page and is discouraged

 For our current example let's use the second FNE method.